viakos/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - the table should only include nouns, verbs, adverbs, adjectives
 - Do not provide particles in the vocabulary table, studend needs to figure out the correct particle to use
 - The table of vocabulary should only have the following colums and in this order: Thai, Romanization, English
+- Ensure there are no duplicates
+- If there is more than one version of a word, show the most common one

 ### Sentence Structure
 - do not provide particles in the sentence structure